void-linux/void-packages/CONTRIBUTING.md

 Once you have applied all comments, the reviewers will merge your request.

-If the pull request gets inactive for some days, the reviews may or may not warn you when they are about to close it.
+If the pull request gets inactive for some days, the reviewers may or may not warn you when they are about to close it.
 If it stays inactive further, it'll be closed.

 Please abstain from temporary closing a pull request while revising the templates.
 Only close your pull request if